AstrolabDAO/erc20-multitransfer/README.md

 ## Disclaimer

-This token implementation, while based on Solady's audited ERC20 contract, introduces new functionalities that have not been independently audited.
-The `multiSend` and `multiTransfer` functions, designed for efficiency, slightly deviate from ERC20 compliance by optionally omitting `Transfer` event emissions.
-Users and developers are encouraged to conduct thorough testing and security reviews.
-Contributions and suggestions for improvement are welcome!
+This token, derived from Solady's audited ERC20 contract, adds un-audited features.
+The multiSend and multiTransfer functions, aimed at efficiency, may not fully comply with ERC20 standards due to possible omission of Transfer event emissions.
+We urge users and developers to perform extensive testing and security assessments.
+Feedback and improvements are appreciated!

 ---